krishna-xebia/krishna-cicd/README.md

 Create the new project from jenkins-cli

-Fetch the code from github with the help github plugin and webhook
+Fetch the code from github on every commit and deploy to AWS ElasticBeanStalk

 Downtime of infra will be zero, elastic beanstalk deployment with one server at a time